 - Attrition As A Factor

 With freelancers, the contracts may come and go.
-There are lesser chances of working with the same freelancer over a long time.
+There are fewer chances of working with the same freelancer over a long time.
 This might result in the suffering of the work quality, not all freelancers work on similar thinking or have an aligned take on a project.
 The constant disruption can hamper the working environment, along with loss of motivation for the other full-time employees due to inconvenience caused and inconsistency in working.

 - Macroeconomic Factors